 - Briefly summarize your responsibilities, accomplishments or achievements.

 - If you have questions, see Deborah Acosta in Counseling.

 - Print the confirmation page once you submit the scholarship selection form and add it to your packet.

 - If you select scholarships with additional criteria, make sure this information gets turned into the Career Center with your application.

-- Write and submit a typed essay, approximately 500 words comprised of an introduction, body paragraphs and conclusion.
+- Write and submit a typed essay, up to 750 words (no more than two pages, double-spaced) comprised of an introduction body paragraphs and conclusion.
 The body paragraphs should address each of the four following questions:

 What are your specific educational plans and career goals and why?
 What inspires you to achieve them?

 What have you done for your family or community that you care about the most and why?

 Describe a personal accomplishment and the strengths and skills you used to achieve it.

 Describe a significant change or experience that has occurred in your life.
 How did you respond and what did you learn about yourself?